emanchado/narrows/README.md

 * Why does Opera for Android not start the music when it's on, and effectively inverts the audio toggle functionality??
-* Refactor the reader app, maybe integrate it with the rest somehow?
 * Allow narrators to change password, and create more narrators
-* Maybe add an "admin" role to that not all narrators can create users?
+* Maybe add an "admin" role so that not all narrators can create users?
 * Show background information or whatever to players
-* Add some place for players to write notes

 Initial narrator
 ----------------